 - Computer materials with copyright.
-Most clip art found on a computer does not have a copyright.
-If you see the copyright symbol, do not use that material without permission. - Exhibits will not be accepted fi they include plants taken from parks; endangered, threatened, or protected plants, animals, or insects; songbird feathers or nests.
-Game animals legally taken are acceptable.
+Many sources of clip art are "public domain," which means using it isn't a copyright problem, but it would not be original.
+Read and follow the use restrictions of the clip art source.
+If you see the copyright symbol, do not use that material without permission. - Exhibits will not be accepted if they include plants taken from parks; endangered, threatened, or protected plants, animals, or insects; songbird feathers or nests.
+Game animals legally taken are acceptable, with the exception of any hogs per State Law.
 Live specimens of noxious weeks or invasive species are NOT permitted in any exhibit.
-Dried specimens are acceptable to use in exhibits.
+Dried specimens are acceptable to use in exhibits, however, viable noxious/invasive plant seeds shall not be included.